00fox/Ds2vJoy/README.md

 - to determine which action square button will launch

 DS Button:
-- '+' Indicate combination
+- '+' Indicates combination
-- '||' Indicate combination with or condition
+- '||' Indicates combination with or condition
-- '⊕' Indicate combination with xor condition
+- '⊕' Indicates combination with xor condition
-- '-' Indicate this mapping won't be launched if this button is pressed (see 'not' and 'pause' conditions)
+- '-' Indicates this mapping won't be launched if this button is pressed (see 'not' and 'pause' conditions)
-  - '--' Indicate this mapping won't be launched if this button is pressed, but continue if already launched
+  - '--' Indicates this mapping won't be launched if this button is pressed, but continue if already launched
+- '#' Indicates this button will be disabled for next mappings, except if 'Force' tag is activated
 * Already configured vJoy buttons can be used as source, in conjunctions with DS buttons

 vJoy Button: